CSUMB-SP17-CST438/project2-h2-mloza/README.md

 I would try to figure out how to only have the login buttons if the client hasn't logged in.
 If they are, then only show their associated logout button.
 But I can't seem to figure it out.

+## Points from handin 1
+I managed to get google login working.
+However, it is advised to logout from Facebook before logging in and vice versa.